maisonml/maisonml.github.io/README.md

 ## About the Author of Maison ML

 **Dhivya Ravindran** was formerly working as a Senior Data Scientist in **BankBazaar.Com**, a neutral marketplace for financial products funded by the likes of **Amazon** and **Experian**.
-She also worked as a Chief Data Scientist in **Grandatos**, a pioneering Analytics venture and also as a Senior Tech Engineer in **IBM** Global Business Services.
+She also worked as a Chief Data Scientist in **Grandatos**, a pioneering Analytics venture and also as a Senior Tech Engineer in **IBM Global Business Services**.

-She holds an Executive Programme in Global Business Management from **IIM Calcutta**, a premier business school in Asia and also a Masters in Industrial Engineering degree from **College of Engineering Guindy, Anna University** in India.
+She holds an Executive Programme in Global Business Management from **IIM Calcutta**, a premier business school in Asia and also a Masters in Industrial Engineering degree from **CEG, AU**.

 She worked extensively as a **Full Stack Data Scientist**- with wide expertise in data collection from structured, semi- structured and un- structured data sources, manipulating and crunching data for insights, building machine learning models, integrating the models into products and solutions, A/B testing to continuous monitoring and maintenance of models and solutions.